-- Persons representative of existing premises licence holders - · Persons representative of existing Club Premises Certificate holders, and - Persons representative of local Personal Licence Holders - Such other persons the Council considers representative of business and residents in its area - 3.4.2 A full list of those consulted in preparing this Policy is set out at Appendix H. The views of all of these persons and bodies will be given appropriate weight in determining this Policy. - 3.4.3 A 12 week consultation took place until 20th February 2015.
-The Licensing Authority followed the best practice as set out by the Department for Business, Innovation and Skills (BIS). - 3.4.4 Publication of the policy is advertised on the Council's website. - 3.4.5 The Policy was considered by the licensing and regulatory committee on 16th April 2015, approved by County Council on 1st July 2015 and was published via our website on 13th July 2015.
+- Persons representative of existing premises licence holders - Persons representative of existing Club Premises Certificate holders, and - Such other persons the Council considers representative of business and residents in its area - 3.4.2 A full list of those consulted in preparing this Policy is set out at Appendix I. The views of all these persons and bodies will be given appropriate weight in determining this Policy. - 3.4.3 A 4-week consultation took place until the 19th November 2021.
+The Licensing Authority followed the best practice as set out by the Department for Business, Innovation and Skills (BIS). - 3.4.4 Publication of the policy is advertised on the Council's website. - 3.4.5 The Policy was considered by the licensing committee on the 9^{th} March 2022, approved by County Council on the 4^{th} May 2022 and was published via our website on the 5^{th} May 2022.